scaleway/terraform-provider-scaleway/docs/resources/secret_version.md

 ## Data

-Note: The `data` is already handle on the SDK, avoid double encoded.
+Note: The `data` should be a base64 encoded string when sent from the API. **It is already handled by the provider so you don't need to encode it yourself.**

 Updates to `data` will force new the secret version.